Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 Multi-platform

-Even though I'm explaining this, there is a source document, so please refer to it!
+Even though I'm explaining it, there's a source document, so please refer to that!

 API Development with Phalcon